Wentuz/SZOPlugin/README.md

         Falling hurts them a lot more due to their mass Slightly taller
         May eat rotten flesh, spider eyes and honey for effects
+    >   Cara
+        Allows gliding on pressing shift while in air.
+Can't use fireworks without elytra A bit smaller than dwarfes but faster than most races Fragile.
+One less heart than normal
+        Gravity is more forgiving for them

 > Custom items :
     > Weapons :